amarshikhar/Data-Analysis-Twitter-Data/README.md

 # Classifying users

 Engagement rate is highly correlated with Total Engagement.
 And through heat map we find the Follower count is less correlated to the Engagement rate.
-We can build a model to classify using followers count, engagement rate but it would require more resources hence, we decided to classify users based on engagement rate which is our best parameter.
+We can build a model to classify using followers count, engagement rate but it would require more resources hence, we decided to classify users based on engagement rate which is a good enough feature.

 We add aggregate engagement rate for each user and create a new dataframe.
 From ~40,000 usernames we get unique 15467 usernames.
 We will classify 15,467 users.